• Skip to main content

 You have lots of options for seasoning and preparing your Pit Boss chuck roast depending on the flavor profile you are going after.

-a seasoned chuck roast
+a raw chuck roast covered in BBQ rub

 You can use anything from a traditional American BBQ rub to something more exotic or internationally flavored such as a spicy chipotle rub for fajitas.